Caring for YOU with Family-Centered Care

 Syntero provides evidenced based therapeutic treatment and counseling services to children and adolescents.
 A specialized staff of master’s level clinicians is trained in a variety of treatment modalities that help individuals deal with substance abuse, trauma, grief and loss, anger management and other difficult behavioral health issues.
 The goal of our services is to empower individuals to manage effectively, improve their quality of life, and promote happier, healthier lives.

-Call our Intake Department at 614.889.5722, ext 133 to learn more about our Outpatient Mental Health and AOD Counseling programs.
+Call our Intake Department at 614.889.5722, ext 133 to learn more about our Outpatient Mental Health and SUD Counseling programs.

 Call our Intake Department at 614.889.5722, ext 133 to learn more about our Case Management services.